4 min read

 Grip Security is a SaaS-native alternative focused on automated governance, AI enforcement, and compliance-ready reporting.

-Endpoint visibility is powerful.
-But SaaS risk lives in identities, integrations, permissions, and AI features.
+Most SaaS risk never touches the device layer.
+It lives in identities, integrations, permissions, and AI features.

 See how 95.5% of customers prevented multiple SaaS breaches with Grip in 2025